syncfusion-content/winui-docs/winui/Chart/Axis.md

 SfChart provides a way to arrange multiple series inside the same chart area, giving the chart more space than x-axis and y-axis.
 These axes can be arranged in a stacking order or in a side by side pattern.

 By default, all the series are plotted based on primary and secondary axis.
 You can add more axes by adding additional axis to the series.
-There are two properties [`XAxis`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.CartesianSeries.html#Syncfusion_UI_Xaml_Charts_CartesianSeries_XAxis) and [`YAxis`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.CartesianSeries.html#Syncfusion_UI_Xaml_Charts_CartesianSeries_YAxis) in all the series type which is used to provide Multiple axes support, except [`AccumulationSeries`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.AccumulationSeriesBase.html#).
+There are two properties [`XAxis`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.CartesianSeries.html#Syncfusion_UI_Xaml_Charts_CartesianSeries_XAxis) and [`YAxis`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.CartesianSeries.html#Syncfusion_UI_Xaml_Charts_CartesianSeries_YAxis) in all the series type which is used to provide Multiple axes support, except [`CircularSeries`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.CircularSeriesBase.html), [`PyramidSeries`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.PyramidSeries.html), and [`FunnelSeries`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.FunnelSeries.html).

 {% tabs %}